 Off-campus example: Technology can be used to connect and support synchronous or asynchronous group collaboration on case-study preparation, project development, class presentations, etc. Videoconferencing and audioconferencing, for example, can connect students at different sites for real-time development and presentation of a variety of collaborative projects including debates and panel presentations.

 Peer counseling.
 Senior graduate students can provide advice on academic issues such as preparation for exams and administrative procedures.
 They can also provide important support for less-experienced students by offering encouragement and advice relating to the challenges of juggling multiple roles and responsibilities.

 Off-campus example: A variety of technology-assisted media can provide students in a program with synchronous or asynchronous opportunities to interact with other students who have successfully coped with a variety of graduate student experiences.
-Interactions can also be scheduled via telephone conversations.
+Interactions can also be scheduled via videoconference or telephone conversations.

 Discipline-based student clubs and inter-disciplinary social organizations.
 Student clubs give graduate students in a particular field of study an opportunity to meet and mix with peers who share similar academic interests and goals.
 Organizations that include graduate students from a range of disciplines offer a chance to socialize or otherwise interact with peers representing a variety of backgrounds and experiences.

 Off-campus example: Students can use technology to form discussion groups based on mutual interests, whether academic or social.
 Social media sites can support the exchange of information among students interested in a particular area of study or in a particular hobby or pastime.

 Element 3: Meaningful engagement with libraries, laboratories, and research facilities